evonox/docker/docs/HOWTO - Custom panel header buttons.md

-# HOWTO: Custom Panel Header Buttons
+# HOW-TO: Custom Panel Header Buttons

 It is possible to add your custom buttons to the panel header.
 It can be easily done using the panel state API as follows.